Audibene-GMBH/Acquisition.Junior-frontend-dev-case-study/README.md

 ### Behaviour :
 - Each button should be clickable and will have an active state (stay active) when selected;
 - On click, the image & text in the header should change - according to the data fetched from the provided json file;
-- The active selection should be appened to a URL parameter: ‘aud_device’.
+- The active selection should be appened to a URL paramter: ‘aud_device’.
 The value of this active paramter should be the key of each device (ex:aud_device=ricS);
-- Only one 'aud_device' parameter should be in the url.
-So when more than one button has been clicked only the last one clicked should be in the parameter.
+- Only one 'aud_device' paramter should be in the url.
+So when more than one button has been clicked only the last one clicked should be in the paramter.
 - You can choose the mobile / desktop breakpoints.

 ### Acceptance criteria: